Humana Festival of New American Plays

-The Humana Festival of New American Plays was an internationally renowned festival which celebrated the contemporary American playwright.
-Produced annually in Louisville, Kentucky by Actors Theatre of Louisville, the festival showcased new theatrical works and drew producers, critics, playwrights, and theatre lovers from around the world.
-The festival was founded in 1976 by Jon Jory, who was Producing Director of Actors Theatre of Louisville from 1969 to 2000.
+The Humana Festival of New American Plays was an influential festival celebrating the contemporary American playwright.
+Produced annually at the Actors Theatre of Louisville, the festival showcased new theatrical works and drew producers, critics, playwrights, and theatre lovers from around the world.
+The festival was founded in 1976 by Jon Jory, then the Producing Director of Actors Theatre.
 Since 1979 The Humana Festival was sponsored by the Humana Foundation which is the philanthropic arm of Humana.

-The Humana Festival was shut down permanently in 2022 after holding its final festival in 2021.
+The festival shut down permanently in 2022; the final festival took place in 2021.